imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 ![](https://ik.imagekit.io/demo/medium_cafe_B1iTdD0C.jpg?ik-attachment=true)

 ### Page - (pg)
-Delivers specified page, frame, or layer of a multi-page/frame/layer file, such as a PDF, animated image like GIF, or PSD.
+Delivers the specified page, frame, or layer of a multi-page, multi-frame, or multi-layer, such as a PDF, animated image like GIF, or PSD.
 It needs to be used alongside the ik-thumbnail.jpg URL component.

 `ik-thumbnail.jpg` needs to be added after the file resource URL, like this: